 |Vehicle Status as of 2016||Discontinued but might be revived||Still in production||Still in production||Still in production||Drawing board|

 Can Tesla succeed in doing for clean-emission automotive transport some 113 years later (as of 2016) what Ford Motor Company did for mechanized transport in 1903?
 Henry Ford, in 1903, built and launched the Model A automobile for mass public consumption.
 In the process, Henry Ford ushered in an era of transportation for the masses.
 With the passage of time, Henry Ford's creation made it possible for humans en masse to move around broad geographic areas freely, conveniently, and rapidly by way of motorized vehicles.
 Similarly, during the 2020's, will there be mass public consumption of Elon Musk's clean-emitting, electric-powered Tesla vehicles—and all related variants of green vehicles, too?
 It appears as if Tesla has gotten off to a good start.
 The future seems bright for Tesla Motors, in particular, and all other variants of clean-emitting vehicles, in general.
 The next video serves as a testament to the progress that humans have made in 2016 since the invention of the motor vehicle in 1885, or over the span of the last 131 years.

 When purchasing an automobile, whether it is a new or used vehicle, in addition to the all-important factors of price, credit availability, credit worthiness, and affordability, the factors that seem to concern the average consumer the most include these:

-When Tesla Motors introduces its lower-cost Model 3 vehicle in 2018 or 2019, then it will have satisfied all of the above consumer car-buying concerns.
+When Tesla Motors introduces its lower-cost Model 3 vehicle in 2018, then it will have satisfied all of the above consumer car-buying concerns.